wilcoxjay/mechanized-metatheory2/README.md

   System F. Also contains some applications to proving "free theorems" for universal types.
 - `f_binary.v`: A binary logical relation for System F.
+- `f_combined.v`: A version of System F (without existentials) that uses a single "combined" syntactic category for expressions and types.

 ## References